Diagrammatics for Soergel categories: Preliminaries

 Henceforth we specialize to the case where $\mc{W}=S_{n+1}$ and $\mc{S}=\{s_i\}$.
+We also make one additional change from Soergel's conventions:

-Here one may also define the Soergel bimodule $B_w'$ instead of $B_w$, as discussed in~\cite{Ktriply}.
-The $B_w$ are obtained by taking the fundamental $n$-dimensional representation $V$ of $S_{n+1}$ and looking at the coordinate rings of twisted diagonals in $V \times V$.
-The $B_w'$ are defined analogously with the standard ($n+1$)-dimensional representation, which is $V$ plus the trivial representation.
-Effectively, $B_w' \cong B_w \otimes \Bbbk[y]$ and the entire story of $B_w$ translates to $B_w'$ by base extension.
-Both versions will categorify the Hecke algebra, and we will interest ourselves with the $B_w'$ story below; to deal with $B_w$ instead, see Section \ref{subsec-quotient}.
-Since we only use $B_w'$ below, we will denote them as $B_w$ instead to avoid an apostrophe catastrophe.
+\begin{remark} Soergel defines $R$ to be the coordinate ring of the $n$-dimensional reflection representation $V$ of $S_{n+1}$, while we find it easier to consider $R'$, the coordinate ring of the $n+1$-dimensional standard representation $V'$.
+This is akin to treating $\mathfrak{gl}_n$ instead of $\mathfrak{sl}_n$, and a similar convention is adopted in~\cite{Ktriply}.
+The bimodules $B_w$ are defined in \cite{Soe4} to be the coordinate rings of unions of ``twisted diagonals" in $V \times V$, and $B_w'$ can be defined analogously for $V'$.
+Now $R' \cong R \otimes_{\Bbbk} \Bbbk[y]$ and the entire story of $B_w$ translates to $B_w'$ by base extension.
+Conversely, $R$ is a quotient of $R'$ by the first elementary symmetric polynomial $e_1$, which is a central element of our category, so that the entire story of $B_w'$ translates easily to $B_w$ under the quotient.
+We will interest ourselves with the $B_w'$ story below because the ring $R'$ is slightly more intuitive, and mention briefly the changes required to deal with $R$ in Section \ref{subsec-quotient}.
+Since we only use $B_w'$ and $R'$ below, we will denote them as $B_w$ and $R$ instead to avoid an apostrophe catastrophe. \end{remark}